rubiefawn/remedy/docs/characters/heritage.md

 ## Traits

-Each character has one major and one minor trait, which gives them special abilities.
+Each character has one major and two minor traits, which gives them special abilities.

 ### Major Traits